prat-511/bettercloud-secret-santa/README.md

 4. All participants from previous years continue to participate (no handling of members leaving)

 ### Technical Assumptions
-1. Concurrent requests for the same year should generate different but valid assignments
-2. Database is the single source of truth for all relationships and history
+1. Database is the single source of truth for all relationships and history
-3. Assignment generation is idempotent for a given year (can be rerun if needed)
+2. Assignment generation is idempotent for a given year (can be rerun if needed)
-4. Performance scales factorially with number of participants due to the Hamiltonian Cycle algorithm (O(n!)).
+3. Performance scales factorially with number of participants due to the Hamiltonian Cycle algorithm (O(n!)).

 ### Data Assumptions
 1. Member IDs are stable and don't change